Streaming versus cable: It’s an ongoing, ever-changing battle. And your hard-earned dollars hang in the balance.

 Let’s take a look at what a full streaming lifestyle could cost a hypothetical family:

 - Mom wants Amazon originals, Showtime and HBO dramas.
-To access Amazon originals, she will need a Prime membership, which costs at least $12.99 a month.
+To access Amazon originals, she will need a Prime membership, which costs at least $119 a year (about $9.92 a month).
 For Showtime and HBO, Mom can add individual channel subscriptions to her Prime membership or to Dad’s Hulu Live TV subscription.
 Either way, it will cost an extra $10.99 and $14.99 a month, respectively.
-That brings Mom’s monthly total to $38.97.
+That brings Mom’s monthly total to $35.90.

 - The kids want to stream cartoons.
 Dad’s Hulu Live TV subscription includes access to channels like Cartoon Network, so the family doesn’t necessarily have to pay extra for the kids’ cartoons.

-The brings the total cost of streaming entertainment to $89.95 or $93.95 a month for our hypothetical family — not counting the cost of their internet service.
-So, clearly, choosing streaming services a la carte could add up fast for some households.
-Would it still be cheaper for you than cable?
+The brings the total cost of streaming entertainment to $95.88 or $99.88 a month for our hypothetical family — not counting the cost of their internet service.
+So, clearly, choosing streaming services a la carte could add up fast for some households

 Learn all your options